 Analytical and numerical modeling of composites with an isotropic dielectric base and multiphase conducting inclusions for the development of wideband microwave shields is considered.
 The model uses Maxwell Garnett formalism for multiphase mixtures.
 Such composites are required in many engineering applications, including electromagnetic compatibility.

-M. Koledintseva et al., "Engineering of Composite Media for Shields at Microwave Frequencies," Proceedings of the 2005 International Symposium on Electromagnetic Compatibility, 2005.
-EMC 2005, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+M. Koledintseva et al., "Engineering of Composite Media for Shields at Microwave Frequencies," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2005, Chicago, IL), vol. 1, pp. 169 - 174, Institute of Electrical and Electronics Engineers (IEEE), Aug 2005.

 Electrical and Computer Engineering